zoechbauer/z-control-qr-code-generator/docs/dev-and-test/PLATFORM_AWARE_EMAIL_IMPLEMENTATION.md

 ## Overview

-This document describes the platform-aware email sharing strategy implemented in the QR code app to handle the different capabilities and restrictions across platforms.
+This document describes the platform-aware email sharing strategy implemented in the z-control QR Code Generator app to handle the different capabilities and restrictions across platforms.

 ## Implementation Strategy